 "I don't normally read memoirs, but I'm really glad I picked this one up."

-There's something really intriguing about the memoir of a entrepreneur.
-The potential secrets of success written down in black and white so you can see the recipe in full.
-What I wasn't expecting was how relatable Phil was.
+There's something really intriguing about the memoir of a hugely successful entrepreneur.
+The potential secrets, habits, and advice written down so you can see the recipe in full.
+What I wasn't expecting was how relatable Phil would be.

-The memoir did such an incredible job of humanising him that I felt like he was a friend by the time I turned the last page.
 The last memoir I read was that of Steve Jobs, by Walter Isaacson, and despite enjoying every moment of it, putting the book down I was left feeling as though no one really knew him, least of all me.
+Phil's book, on the other hand, did such an incredible job of humanising him that I felt like he was a friend by the time I turned the last page.

 Shoe Dog, by Phil Knight